adstriegel/cse20289-fa24/hw/hw03/README.md

 The overall workflow will be as follows:

 1. Download the JSON file from the URL specified in the argument
-2. Sort the data according to the timestamps
-3. Filter out the data appropriately
+2. Sort the data according to the timestamps and / or filter the data appropriately
-4. Compute and display the statistical summaries (number of points, mean, median, standard deviation, inter-quartile range) for the overall data.
+3. Compute and display the statistical summaries (number of points, mean, median, standard deviation, inter-quartile range) for the overall data.
 Do this breakdown amongst for each interface, e.g. wired (Ethernet) and wireless (WiFi).
-5. Compute and display the statistical summaries on a month by month basis
+4. Compute and display the statistical summaries on a month by month basis
-6. If requested, create graphs via `matplotlib` for each of the months
+5. Create graphs via `matplotlib` for the specified month
-7. If requested, create a Word document and include graphs if generated.
+6. Create two Word document that have an introductory text, a statistical summary as a table, and the plotted graph results with one file for each of the respective interface types (wired and wireless)

 ## Tasks 3-5

 Tasks 3 through 5 may be done in parallel by different group members.

+* Task 3 covers the `checktests.py` file which covers downloading and processing the JSON data from the website as well as computing the statistical summaries.
+* Task 4 covers the `plotdata.py` file which covers creating a bar graph containing the average daily throughput as observed.
+* Task 5 covers the `createreport.py` file which creates a Word document and embeds an image within the Word file as well as text.

+While `checktests.py` is the overall orchestration file that will `import` from each of the others files, the other two files should still be interpretable for testing purposes as described in the various tasks.

 ## Task 3 - Fetch and Filter the Data

-Write code in `checktests.py` that takes in a single required argument which is the URL to fetch for the JSON file.
+To start, write your code in `checktests.py` to take in a single required argument which is the URL to fetch for the JSON file.
+While we will eventually modify the various arguments in a later task, we will initially begin with fetching a single URL.

 You can see all of the various JSONs in the class repository under the `hw/hw03/ex-data` sub-directory or on at the following [URL](http://ns-mn1.cse.nd.edu/cse20289-fa24/hw03).
 The following JSONs are available to download:

 * [`http://ns-mn1.cse.nd.edu/cse20289-fa24/hw03/data-10.json`](http://ns-mn1.cse.nd.edu/cse20289-fa24/hw03/data-10.json) - This is a small JSON consisting of only ten data points.
 You can find example code that reads a direct file in the [parse-json.py](./ex-src/parse.json) file.
 The data file itself can be found in the `ex-src` directory.